mdopt.mps package#

 • renormalise (bool) – Whether to renormalise singular values during each SVD.

-left_canonical(renormalise: bool = True) CanonicalMPS
+left_canonical(renormalise: bool = True) CanonicalMPS#

 Returns the current MPS in the left-canonical form.
 See eq.19 in [1] for reference.

-marginal(sites_to_marginalise: List[int], canonicalise: bool = False) CanonicalMPS
+marginal(sites_to_marginalise: List[int], renormalise: bool = False) CanonicalMPS#

 Parameters: